maurovm/thesis_template/README.md

 - **[glossary.tex](glossary.tex)** : If you want the
   "List of abbreviations" page

-If any of the files above are missing, that particular secton won't be created in the *frontmatter*.
+If any of the files above are missing, that particular section won't be created in the *frontmatter*.
 This is useful if you are just preparing a draft version of your thesis for your supervisor to correct.